BombShellReaper/Palworld-Linux-Server/README.md

 # Step 9: Hardening (Optional)

-Login with the sudo sure and edit the sshd_config file
+Login with the sudo user and edit the sshd_config file

     sudo nano /etc/ssh/sshd_config